 Jim Zorn isn’t afraid of new challenges — he relishes them.
-That’s why he’s XFL Seattle’s new coach and GM
+That’s why he’s XFL Seattle’s new coach and GM.

 While working for Minnesota of the Big Ten, he finished his college degree in art.

 Zorn rejoined the Seahawks for a year in 1997 as the quarterback coach, then returned to Seattle in 2001 under Mike Holmgren.
-Zorn, who rode his bike to games, mentored Seahawks quarterback Matt Hasselbeck, who led the Seahawks to Super Bowl XL in 2014.
+Zorn, who rode his bike to games, mentored Seahawks quarterback Matt Hasselbeck, who led the Seahawks to the Super Bowl in 2005.

 Zorn’s methods weren’t always conventional.
 Once, he brought a Slip-n-side to help his QBs with sliding.